LetyPG/Automation-Framework-QA/README.md

 #### 5️⃣ Create a .env file and adapt it

-- Create a .env file and adapt it to your needs, this is an explanatory framework, so you can adapt it to your needs.
+- Create a .env file and adapt it to your needs.
+This is an explanatory framework, so you can adapt it to your needs.

 #### 6️⃣ Run tests

-Since you already are located in the project directory, on the root directory, you do not need to move to any other directory, you can run the tests from there, using the following commands:
+Since you are already located in the project directory, on the root directory, you do not need to move to any other directory; you can run the tests from there, using the following commands:

 #### Tests directory `tests/`